srniraula/famjam/README.md

-Project is made using react.js, html, css and some effort.
+Project is made using react.js, html, css and hosted on firebase.